 call their nearby CHS clinic in Burlington, Gridley, LeRoy, Waverly,

 or Yates Center.

-Two-day classes are available monthly.
+Our next two-day class is on May 19-20 at Coffey County Hospital.
 A physician referral must be obtained and an initial assessment conducted prior to enrollment in the

 group class.
 To arrange an assessment, contact Karen Nielsen at (620)